 In January this year, Uganda outlawed betting with the country’s president Yoweri Museveni rightly pointing out that gambling has diverted the attention of the youth from hard work.
 What happens if the Kenyan government does the same?

 Recently, the Betting Control and Licensing Board instituted a raft of measures aimed at bringing the vice under control.
 A welcome move but one which some have labelled too little too late.
-Apparently, betting has gone so mainstream that it has found its way into some household budgets.
-The move by BCLB may only serve to deter new entrants reinforcing the status quo that will ensure the established firms continue to reap big.
-The ban on betting advertisement has since been suspended by the High Court of Kenya.
+Betting has gone so mainstream that it has found its way into some household budgets.
+The step by BCLB may only serve to deter new entrants reinforcing the status quo that will ensure the established firms continue to reap big.
+The High Court of Kenya has since suspended the ban on betting advertisement.

 - Widespread education and awareness programs should be carried to inform the population of the dangers of betting.
 This should be supported by betting firms as part of their social responsibility.